RafaGago/mini-async-log/README.md

 discarded.
 This requires either a good entry size selection that you know that fits all the messages or using "mal-hybrid" (which is what the library intends).

-This requirement may be dropped on the future.
+This requirement may be dropped on the future if modifying the queue to do multiple pushes in one atomic operation doesn't screw up the cache (producers touching the same cache line more often because the storage is on a separated contiguoud chunk).

 #### spdlog-sync ####